1962 Commonwealth Prime Ministers' Conference

 The 1962 Commonwealth Prime Ministers' Conference was the 12th Meeting of the Heads of Government of the Commonwealth of Nations.
-It was held in the United Kingdom in September 1962, and was hosted by that country's Prime Minister, Harold Macmillan.
+It was held in the United Kingdom in September 1962, and was hosted by British Prime Minister Harold Macmillan.

-This meeting saw the expansion of the Commonwealth to include several newly sovereign countries in Africa and the Caribbean.
+The meeting saw the expansion of the Commonwealth to include several newly sovereign countries in Africa and the Caribbean.

-The main topic of discussion was the British governments negotiations to join the European Economic Community and concerns by Commonwealth nations of the impact of such a move on trade between Britain and the Commonwealth.
+The main topic of discussion was the British government's negotiations to join the European Economic Community and concerns by Commonwealth nations of the impact of such a move on trade between Britain and the Commonwealth.